freedomservicing/fs-gb-sns/README.md

 * **settings.json** - If a query has a subquery, then the subquery must be assigned first

 # Code Copyright/License Notice
-Copyright © 2020, Freedom Servicing LLC, All rights reserved.
+Copyright © 2020, Freedom Servicing, LLC.

 The Freedom Servicing General Bytes Database Scraper Tool (GB_SNS) is released under the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.